ADHD Coping Strategies: Practical Ways to Manage ADHD in Daily Life

 Reducing Distractions

 Many individuals with ADHD struggle with environmental distractions.
+Noise, clutter, phone notifications, open browser tabs, and nearby conversations can all compete for attention.

 Strategies to improve focus include: